-The Government of Mauritius undertakes, pursuant to paragraph 1 of Article III of the Treaty, to accept safeguards, in accordance with the terms of this Agreement, on all source or special fissionable material in all peaceful nuclear activities within its territory, under its jurisdiction or carried out under its control anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices.
+The Kingdom of the Netherlands undertakes to accept safeguards with respect to the Netherlands Antilles, in accordance with the terms of this Agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of the Netherlands Antilles, under the jurisdiction of the Netherlands Antilles or carried out under the control of the Netherlands Antilles anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices.

-The Agency shall have the right and the obligation to ensure that safeguards will be applied, in accordance with the terms of this Agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of Mauritius, under its jurisdiction or carried out under its control anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices.
+The Agency shall have the right and the obligation to ensure that safeguards will be applied, in accordance with the terms of this Agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of the Netherlands Antilles, under its jurisdiction or carried out under its control anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices.

-The Government of Mauritius and the Agency shall co-operate to facilitate the implementation of the safeguards provided for in this Agreement.
+The Kingdom of the Netherlands and the Agency shall co-operate to facilitate the implementation of the safeguards provided for in this Agreement with respect to the Netherlands Antilles.